 - Click Security.

-You can also change the user's password to grant access to a session that is locked because the user cannot verify their identity.
+Tip: You can also change the user's password to grant access to a session that is locked because the user can’t verify their identity.

-No, you cannot turn this feature off for your entire domain.
+No, you can’t turn off this feature for your entire organization.
 You can only turn it off temporarily on a per-user basis.

-No, only an administrator can turn the Login Challenge off temporarily.
+No, only an administrator can turn the login challenges off temporarily.

-AdministratorsHow can an administrator who is unable to verify their identity regain access to their account?
+Administrator challengesHow can an administrator who can’t verify their identity re-enter their account?

-They can bypass the challenge and regain access to their account by resetting their password.
-To do this, click the Click here to reset your password instead link at the bottom of the Login Challenge screen.
+As an administrator, you can bypass the challenge and regain access to your account by resetting your password.
+At the bottom of the Login Challenge screen, click the Click here to reset your password instead link.

-If a super administrator user is unable to verify their identity, then another super administrator (if available) can temporarily disable the Login Challenge for them as described in the steps above.
+If a super administrator user can't verify their identity, then another super administrator (if available) can temporarily turn off the login challenge for them, as described in the steps above.

-Alternatively, the super administrator can bypass the Login Challenge by resetting their password.
-To do this click the Click here to reset your password instead link at the bottom of the Login Challenge screen.
+Alternatively, the super administrator can bypass the login challenge by resetting their password.
+At the bottom of the Login Challenge screen, click the Click here to reset your password instead link.

-Note: The automated password reset option is not available to all super administrators.
+Note: The automated password reset option isn't available to all super administrators.
 For more information about admin account recovery, see Add recovery options to your administrator account.